Countess Stoeffel: Early life and education

+Career in America

 After the death of "Count" Stoeffel, around 1909, Mrs. Wood married William O. Wood a wealthy Philadelphia businessman, who died in 1913.
-Together they owned land in Wyoming and in Colorado including the Wigwam Ranch in Jefferson County, Colorado later renamed the Flying G. Ranch and owned by Girl Scouts.

-Edsel Ford made a stop at Mrs. Wood's Wigwam Ranch on July 1, 1915 as part of his Transcontinental Tour.
+Together they owned land in Wyoming and in Colorado including the Wigwam Ranch in Jefferson County, Colorado, later renamed the Flying G. Ranch and owned by Girl Scouts.
+Edsel Ford made a stop at Mrs. Wood's Wigwam Ranch on July 1, 1915, as part of his Transcontinental Tour.

+In 1917 she had a Colorado Delegation address Congress in an attempt to get the Defense Department to make an exception and allow her to work as a physician for the United States Military in support of the war effort.

-In 1919, Mrs. Wood founded the Art-O-Graf Film company of Denver, Colorado.
+In 1919, Mrs. Wood founded the Art-O-Graf film company of Denver, Colorado, and she was on the board of directors.

+In 1920 Mrs. Wood was an actress in the films; Wolves of the Street and The Desert Scorpion.

+Personal life

 In 1919, Mrs. Wood was contacted by her son, Heinrich Carl Fischer, through the International Red Cross.
 He had been a German Officer and was wounded and thought to be dying, he asked the physicians to find his mother in America.

-The mother and son were reunited February 11, 1922 in Denver.
+The mother and son were reunited February 11, 1922, in Denver.
+He changed his name to Harry Carl Fischer and worked for the Alexander Film Company as a cameraman.

 In 1920 she was married to Herbert Henshall in Golden, Colorado whom she divorced only two years later.
 Then in 1923 she married Clark Henry Ustick, also in Golden, Colorado.
-She died June 19, 1928 in Los Angeles, California.
-Her son, Heinrich Carl Fischer changed his name to Harry Carl Fischer and worked for the Alexander Film Company as a cameraman.
+She died June 19, 1928, in Los Angeles, California.